Hydrospheredata/mist/docs/library_scala.md

 #### Contexts

-Next to complete job definition we should obtain spark and write function's body.
+Next to complete Mist Function definition we should inject Spark Context.
-One of the goals of Mist is to manage spark contexts, so you shouldn't care about context's instantiation.
+Mist provides managed Spark Contexts, so developer does not care about context's lifecycle and settings.
-There are following methods of `ArgDef` to do that:
+There are following methods of `ArgDef` to define Spark Context:
 - `onSparkContext`
 - `onStreamingContext`
 - `onSqlContext`
 - `onHiveContext`
 - `onSparkSession` (for spark >= 2.0.0)

-They are just takes function, that takes `n+1` arguments where n is count of combined argument plus spark context at end.
+It accepts function with `n+1` arguments where `n` is count of combined argument plus `SparkContext` at end.
 ```scala
 val fromOne = withArgs(arg[Int]("n")).onSparkContext((n: Int, sc: SparkContext) => { ... })